Found: Abraham Hale

 - Karl R. Wernhart: Christoph Carl Fernberger.
 Der erste österreichische Weltreisende 1621–1628.
 Wien 1972, ²2011. ↩

 - Obviously neither Menčik nor von Frisch nor Wernhart nor Lukas knew about Olivier van Noort’s voyage between 1598 and 1601, even though the account of this famous and adventurous journey was published in Latin, French, Dutch and German as early as 1602 and has been reprinted and re-issued numerous times in the 17th century and beyond until today.
-The original book contains impressive engravings that may have sparked the imagination of many readers – perhaps that of Christoph Carl Fernberger as well?
+The original book contains impressive engravings that may have sparked the imagination of many readers – and perhaps that of Christoph Carl Fernberger as well?
 It is amazing that Wernhart and Lukas in particular do not express a single doubt about Fernberger’s stories in their extensive annotations and footnotes, although Fernberger, as G. R. Crone rightly points out, does not mention fellow travelers, officers, ship names etc for certain parts of his tale, especially in those parts where it would help us to not dismiss these stories as sailor’s yarn. ↩

 - Wilhelm M. Donko: Österreich–Philippinen 1521–1898. (…).
 Berlin 2011, 58. ↩